Ultimate X-Men: Villains and supporting cast

 Ultimate X-Men introduced revised versions of classic X-Men villains, such as mutant supremacist, would-be world conqueror, and evil genius mastermind Magneto.
-He heads the anti-human and genetic terrorist group Brotherhood of Mutants.
+He heads the anti-human and genetic terrorist group Brotherhood of Mutant Supremacy.
 The series also features the amoral, Mengele-like mutant super-weapon project Weapon X, the shady Hellfire Club and many more.

 In addition, the Academy of Tomorrow is the Ultimate Marvel version of a spin-off X-Men team called the New Mutants.
-In this world the group consists of: headmistress Emma Frost, who can turn her skin into organic diamond; Cyclops' older brother Havok (Alex Summers), who shoots concussive blasts from his hands; airborne Sam Guthrie, or Cannonball; mutant genius Doug Ramsey, also known as Cypher; Canadian speedster Jean-Paul Beaubier, or Northstar; Havok's girlfriend, Lorna Dane, the magnekinetic Polaris; Roberto da Costa, the Brazilian solar-powered Sunspot; and recently Angel.
-In addition, the Shi'ar are a religious movement, led by "Majestrix Lilandra".
+In this world, the group consists of: headmistress Emma Frost, who can turn her skin into organic diamond; Cyclops' older brother Havok (Alex Summers), who shoots concussive blasts from his hands; airborne Sam Guthrie, or Cannonball; mutant genius Doug Ramsey, also known as Cypher; Canadian speedster Jean-Paul Beaubier, or Northstar; Havok's girlfriend, Lorna Dane, the magnekinetic Polaris; Roberto da Costa, the Brazilian solar-powered Sunspot; and recently Angel.
+The Shi'ar are a religious movement, led by "Majestrix Lilandra".
 They worship the "Phoenix God", which they think is reincarnated in the X-Man Marvel Girl (Jean Grey).

 The Ultimate version of Cable is revealed to be a future version of Wolverine, who kidnaps Charles Xavier in an attempt to prevent the coming of Apocalypse.

 "Syndicate" is the name of two mutants, psi-resistant conjoined twins named Luke and Matthew.
 They try to rob a bank to help their terminally ill sister, but are stopped by Professor X. Realizing their plight, he gives them a chance to redeem themselves by working as his private agents.
 Created by Brian K. Vaughan and Steve Dillon, they first appeared in Ultimate X-Men #58.
 The characters have an unusual heart which pumps out electromagnetic pulses with each beat; this disables almost any electrical system.
 Their interlinked brain matter also makes them immune to telepathic control, although they are still susceptible to mind readings.

 In the shared universe of Ultimate Marvel, the X-Men have more than once crossed the paths of other superheroes: Peter Parker is a good friend of the X-Men and is Shadowcat's ex-boyfriend.
-The X-Men share a wary truce with Nick Fury and The Ultimates, who have been both their best benefactors ("New Mutants" arc) and as adversaries (Ultimate War) in the past.
+The X-Men share a wary truce with Nick Fury and the Ultimates, who have been both their best benefactors ("New Mutants" arc) and as adversaries (Ultimate War) in the past.
 The Ultimate Fantastic Four have met the X-Men in Ultimate X4 and the teams are generally on positive terms.